rocmsys/RET/README.md

 * INSTALL OS
 * RUN ret
-* RUN your Tensorflow benchmark OR TRAIN your own model tensorflow OR run tensorflow benchmark
+* RUN your Tensorflow benchmark OR TRAIN your own model with tensorflow

 ## Hardware Support and supported GPU
 please refer to ROCm main repository